fcassin/moodle-trace-reader/README.md

 moodle-trace-reader
 ===================

-A web interface and REST API to extract knowledge from moodle logs
+A small, specialised ETL, written in Node.js to transform moodle logs into traces.
+Traces can then be accessed and analyzed by dimensions.

+Logs are pulled from the mySQL database, transformed, and injected into a postgres database with a new schema.

 How to create the database